 - e.
-The main theme of Ezra is the rebuilding of the temple in Jerusalem, while the main theme of Nehemiah is rebuilding the walls of Jerusalem.
+The main theme of Ezra is rebuilding the temple in Jerusalem, while the main theme of Nehemiah is rebuilding the walls around Jerusalem.
 Where does Esther fit chronologically into the events of these two books? - 8.
 Read Ezra 4:1-6.
 Why might Mordecai have told Esther not to reveal her people?